unoctium1/seurat-unity-plugin/README.md

+# Unity Seurat Plugin

+### Note: This is a fork of a deprecated Google project.
+The original readme continues from the section 'Importing Seurat Meshes Into Unity'
+The original readme goes over the manual import process, as well as how to diagnose issues with the resulting mesh

+Seurat is a scene simplification technology designed to process very complex 3D scenes into a representation that renders efficiently on mobile 6DoF VR systems.
+This plugin aims to expedite the Seurat creation process.

+The process consists of 4 stages:
+- Capturing images to generate seurat meshes
+- Running the seurat pipeline to generate the meshes
+- Importing the meshes into Unity
+- Setting up a scene with imported meshes

+This plugin allows the user to perform all of these from within Unity.
+In addition, for large or nonconvex spaces, multiple captures can be done at once.

+The plugin consists of two monobehaviour scripts for use, [SeuratAutomator.cs](/SeuratCapture/Scripts/SeuratAutomator.cs) and [CaptureHeadbox.cs](/SeuratCapture/Scripts/CaptureHeadbox.cs).
+CaptureHeadbox allows capturing and building a single mesh, while SeuratAutomator will automate the process for all children with a CaptureHeadbox component.

+## Requirements
+- Unity - Tested against Unity 2018.4
+- Seurat Pipeline Executable - See [Seurat repo](https://github.com/googlevr/seurat) or download precompiled binary [here](https://github.com/ddiakopoulos/seurat/releases)

+## Usage
+1. In Unity, setup scene to capture.
+All elements of the scene should be set up (lighting, skybox, etc).

+2. Depending on how large the walkable area in the scene is, and whether it is convex or not, use either a single CaptureHeadbox or a collection of Headboxes and a SeuratAutomator.

+### Capturing Images
+3. For each headbox in the scene, set the size of the headbox.
+Size should specify some convex walkable area within the scene.
+Height of the headbox will usually be 3.
+4. Set capture settings in the inspector.
+Capture settings control how many images should be captures, as well as their resolution and quality.
+If you are using multiple headboxes, and all headboxes have the same settings, check the 'Override All' box in the Automator inspector, and set settings there.
+Otherwise, set settings in the Headbox inspector.
+5. Choose an output folder.
+For an individual headbox, captures will be created in the folder.
+For an automator rig, folders will be created for each headbox.
+6. Click the capture button to capture all headboxes.

+### Running the Pipeline
+7. In the inspector, set the path to the downloaded or build seurat executable
+8. If you're using a single headbox, select both the output folder and put in an output name.
+If using the automator, these will be generated.
+9. Select the 'use cache' option and choose a cache path if you intend to iterate upon textures.
+This stores geometry in a cache and drastically speeds up repeated iterations.
+10. If you wish to override or choose any custom commandline parameters, specify them.
+Descriptions of parameters can be found [here](https://github.com/googlevr/seurat#command-line-parameters).
+Of particular note is the 'fast preview' option, which speeds up performance at the cost of quality - useful for previewing headboxes.
+11. Click the Run Seurat button to run the seurat tool.
+Note that it takes a while to run - if for some reason it must be stopped partway through, hit the 'stop seurat' button.

+### Importing Meshes
+12. Select a path in the assets folder to import the mesh and texture too.
+13. Hit 'Import Seurat.'
+Note that this process also takes a while, and is thread blocking - Unity WILL freeze until its finished.
+  - After importing, you can check the process was completed successfully if the object and texture fields are not null.
+  - Alternatively, if these steps aren't working, follow the below steps to manually import, and then drag in the imported assets

+### Building the Seurat Mesh in the Scene
+14. Select the Seurat shader to use - this should be either GoogleVR/AlphaBlended or GoogleVR/AlphaTested
+15. Select the headbox prefab.
+This will be some object that the mesh will be childed to, that will be resized to match the size specified in step 3.
+16. Input the relative path where the mesh should be spawned.
+For example, if the headbox prefab is "obj1" and it has a child "obj2", which has a nested child "obj3" where the mesh should be spawned, input "obj2/obj3".
+Leave blank to spawn at the headbox prefab.
+ - The "SampleFramework" folder contains sample prefabs and scripts for headbox behavior.
+17. Click build scene.
+If using the CaptureHeadbox, the mesh will be built as a child of the headbox.
+If using the automator, a copy of the automator will be made with all meshes as children of it.

 # Importing Seurat Meshes Into Unity

 Seurat is a scene simplification technology designed to process very complex 3D scenes into a representation that renders efficiently on mobile 6DoF VR systems.